 To achieve this, you create a subclass

-FrameworkWithRoundButtons from a base framework class and override its method
+UIWithRoundButtons from a base framework class and override its

-Button objects in a base class, but your new subclass produces
+Button objects in the base class, you make your subclass return

 How to Implement

-Create a common product interface and make all products implementing it.
-This interface should define methods that make sense for every product.
+Make all products follow the same interface.
+This interface should declare methods that make sense in every product.

-Add an empty factory method in the creator class.
-Its signature should return the abstract product type.
+Add an empty factory method inside the creator class.
+The return type of the method should match the common product interface.

-Go over the creator code and find all calls to a product constructors.
-One by one, extract them to the factory method.
-Put the factory method call in their place.
+In the creator’s code find all references to product constructors.
+One by one, replace them with calls to the factory method, while extracting the product creation code into the factory method.

-You might need to add a parameter to factory method to control which product the factory method should return.
+You might need to add a temporary parameter to the factory method to control the type of returned product.

 Pros and Cons